dittowords/cli/README.md

 npx @dittowords/cli
 ```

-Run the CLI with no commands to pull string data from Ditto and write it to disk.
+Run the CLI to pull string data from Ditto and write it to disk.

 String files are written to the `ditto` folder in a format that corresponds to your configuration.
-After integrating these files into development, you can execute the CLI at anytime to fetch the latest strings from Ditto and update them in your application.
+After integrating these files into development, you can execute the CLI at any time to fetch the latest strings from Ditto and update them in your application.

 For more information on how files written to disk, see [http://developer.dittowords.com/cli-reference/files](http://developer.dittowords.com/cli-reference/files).